jclark/satpulse/FEATURES.md

 ### Antenna supervision

-UBX-MOD-RF allows monitoring of antenna status.
+UBX-MON-RF allows monitoring of antenna status.
 We can collect stats and also warn if something changes for the worse in the antenna status (loss of power, jamming, short).

 ### GPS signal quality